jeremy-w/punch/NOTES.md

 * Add Help.license()
 * Integrate more of the README content into `punch help`.
+* Explain why we represent the duration as local-start/local-end rather than using UTC or start/duration in the format help.
+(Short version: we can't reconstruct the local start/end times from any other representation, but local->UTC is easy, and date-time - date-time is also easy.)

+     * Actually, this is already in `punch help what`, but probably bears repeating.

 * Add --comment commentglob to tasks list, tasks remove, times.
     - If both name and commentglob are provided, AND the two lists.